 Earthquake Insurance: What You Need to Know

-Earthquakes happen, and when they do, they can cause significant damage to your home and property.
-Insurance earthquake coverage varies greatly, so it’s important to understand your risks and which policies will offer you the greatest coverage and peace of mind.
+Earthquakes happen, and when they do, they often cause significant damage to your home and other property.
+Policies for earthquake coverage vary greatly, therefore you need to understand your risks and which policies will offer you the best coverage and peace of mind.

-As an independent insurance agency, Comma Insurance is able to offer you several choices for earthquake home insurance, not just a one-size-fits-all solution.
+As an independent insurance agency, Comma Insurance offers choices for earthquake home insurance, not just a one-size-fits-all solution.

-This means that as an average person or average family, you could find yourself living off of your credit cards trying to cover additional living expenses while trying to replace your personal belongings and wondering how you will rebuild your home or pay to move.
+This means that as an average person or family, without earthquake coverage you may find yourself living off of credit cards trying to cover additional living expenses - while attempting to replace your belongings, and wondering how you will rebuild your home or pay to move.